huljar/riffbot/README.md

 # Run the bot

 You can run the bot using `make run`.
-If everything works, a console message should appear after a short time that the bot has logged on to Discord.
+If everything works, you should see the bot online in Discord shortly after.
+You can also use `make run-debug` instead if you want debug logging on the console.

-The bot is currently not suitable for multi-server operation – one instance of the bot should only serve one Discord guild.
+The bot is currently not suited for multi-server operation – one instance of the bot should only serve one Discord guild.

 ## Run in background as a systemd service

-*in progress* `make service VENV=path/to/your/venv` then `systemctl start riffbot`
+If you want to run Riffbot unattended for a longer period of time, it is recommended to run it in the background, e.g. as a systemd service.
+Riffbot can easily be installed as such a service.
+There are currently two variants:

+* **User service**
+Run `make service VENV=path/to/your/venv` as a non-root user with `VENV` pointing to the virtual environment that the bot is supposed to run in.
+This will place a service file into `~/.config/systemd/user/`.
+Then, you can run `systemctl --user start riffbot` to run the bot in the background as the current user.

+**System-wide service**
+Run `make service VENV=path/to/your/venv XUSER=username` as root with `VENV` representing the path of the virtual environment (same as user service) and `XUSER` set to the username that the bot will run as.
+It is highly recommended to use a dedicated, non-root user for `XUSER` for security reasons.
+Then, you can run `systemctl start riffbot` to run the bot in the background and/or `systemctl enable riffbot` to have riffbot run automatically when the system boots.

 # License